 Certain Group companies provide guarantees as part of their normal operations.
-During the current financial year, the Company provided a guarantee of N\$ 6 570 million in favour of Dr Weder, Kauta & Hoveka Inc for the purchase of Erf 507, Windhoek (Furntech Properties CC).
+During the previous financial year, the Company provided a guarantee of N\$ 6,6 million in favour of Dr Weder, Kauta & Hoveka Inc for the purchase of Erf 507, Windhoek (Furntech Properties CC).

-40. Group segmental analysis
+39. Group segmental analysis